 Enterprise-level project management and workflow tools

-Wrike’s multi-award-winning work management system is versatile, adaptable, and powerful enough to cover every aspect of your workflow.
-But we know there are other project management software tools on the market that are also designed to cater to large organizations with complex, multiteam workflows.
+Wrike’s multi-award-winning enterprise workflow management system is versatile, adaptable, and powerful enough to cover every aspect of your workflow.
+But we know there are other project management software applications on the market that are also designed to cater to large organizations with complex, multiteam workflows.

 These are some of the big names that will probably come up in your search.